What Is Omnichannel Marketing? Definition, Examples, and Strategy

 Inspiring customer loyalty

-Omnichannel and multichannel marketing share similarities in that both approaches involve interacting with customers on multiple channels to increase brand visibility.

-However, an important difference between these marketing approaches exists, and you’ll need to keep it in mind.
+You'll need to keep an important difference between these marketing approaches in mind.
 Omnichannel marketing creates a seamless customer journey by connecting one channel to another and using unified messaging.
 A multichannel marketing strategy can increase potential customers' chances to interact with your brand but may not integrate their experiences at each touchpoint.
-This can result in a disrupted journey through the awareness, consideration, and decision stages of purchasing.
+This could result in a disrupted journey through the awareness, consideration, and decision stages of making a purchase.

-The examples below show how well-known brands in different industries leverage technology to offer omnichannel buying experiences.
-Use these examples to draw inspiration for your omnichannel marketing strategy.

-Brands like Shopify are leveraging mobile apps to drive sales in the retail industry.
-Shopify’s mobile app now integrates with shipping service Oberlo so that customers can dropship products listed directly in their catalogues on Shopify.

-In the recreation and entertainment industry, Facebook Local app allows users to learn about events in the local area and view them on a map layout, with an option to add them to a calendar.

-The Zomato app allows customers to order online from a range of food outlets for delivery or in-store pickup, earn rewards and get discounts such as two for one offers.
+The Tim Hortons app allows customers to order online for in-store pickup, earn rewards for Tim Hortons purchases, and get a special treat on their birthday.

-In the rideshare industry, the Uber app allows customers to book and manage a trip, and share trip status with phone contacts.

-When building a strategy to reach target customers on multiple channels, it’s important to prioritise customers’ needs, desires, and preferences.
-This way, you can create a personalised customer experience wherever they are in their buyer’s journey.

 This step aims to understand which channels and platforms your target customers prefer and how they behave on each one.
-With this kind of data, you can focus on optimising and connecting important touchpoints so that customers enjoy interacting with your brand and progress easily toward a purchase.
+With this kind of data, you can focus your energy on optimizing and connecting important touch points so that customers enjoy interacting with your brand and progress easily toward a purchase:

 Where do your target customers shop, including physical stores and online platforms?